Brlom/NC-NewsII/README.md

 - Add pagination buttons for the articles and comments (when number exceeds 10).
 - Fix the CSS, as there are certain elements which are not up to scratch ('Nav', 'Footer', 'CommentForm', general responsiveness)
 - Clean up code - some states could be reduced by passing props down through their parents, new reusable components could be created to reduce amount of code, a mixture of inline-CSS and separate CSS files have been used - this should be consistent, a lot of div's have been used which is not as accessible as preferred.
+- Can currently create new article without title on 'topics select'.